Local places to swim, cool off in the water

 Hot enough for you?

-Whether you just want to dip your toes, splash around or dive right in, here are some local places where you can cool off in the water:
+Whether you just want to dip your toes, splash around or dive right in, here are some local places around Dunnellon and Citrus County where you can cool off in the water:

 Fort Island Gulf Beach